-- 1. Highlight the step to be move.

-- 2. Press the Right Mouse Button.

-- 3. Select Move up or Move down to move the step in the desired direction.
+- 1. Select Install, Repair, or Uninstall. - 2.
+Configure the subsection in which to reorder the steps by using the dropdown menu at the top of the list. - 3.
+Highlight the step to be move. - 4.
+Press the Right Mouse Button. - 5.
+Select Move up or Move down to move the step in the desired direction. - 6.
 Alternatively drag and drop the step using the mouse.